 Environmental policy for SCA Skog AB

-Our forest management is certified under FSC®, the Forest Stewardship Council, and PEFC™, the Program for the Endorsement of Forest Certification, and, in accordance with these criteria, shall be conducted responsibly and sustainably.
-When working on behalf of private forest owners, we shall take the same responsibility for environmental considerations as we do in our own forestry activities.
+- Our own forestry is certified under FSC®, the Forest Stewardship Council, and PEFC™, the Program for the Endorsement of Forest Certification, and, in accordance with these criteria, shall be conducted responsibly.
+When working on behalf of all private forest owners, we shall take the same responsibility for environmental considerations as we do in our own forestry activities.

-All timber acquisition is also certified according to the requirements of FSC® and PEFC™ regarding traceability and controlled wood standards and shall be conducted according to these criteria.
+- All timber acquisition shall be carried out in a responsible manner and is therefore certified according to the requirements of FSCand PEFC regarding traceability and controlled wood standards.

 Raw materials policy

 SCA Skog is responsible for sourcing raw materials for SCA's timber-consuming industries in Sweden.
 This policy encompasses all procurements of timber for these industries.

 SCA Skog actively refrains from trading in raw material that:

 Has been harvested illegally.